What is Brand Tone of Voice?

 Tone of voice guidelines are often an afterthought, buried deep in the brand guidelines or style guide among hundreds of pages on font and logo positioning.
 If you’re going to create guidelines don’t make this mistake.

 Done well, tone of voice guidelines are incredibly useful.
 Rather than spend all your waking hours editing your team’s writing, give them a resource to help them stay on track.
 While it’s true even the best guidelines won’t turn anyone into a great writer, they do help team members writing on behalf of your brand to do so consistently.

-The best brand voice guidelines include a definition of the tone of voice as well as practical tips for applying it.
+The best brand voice guidelines include a definition of the voice as well as practical tips for applying it.
 And, importantly, lots of examples of your voice in action.
-Before-and-afters are particularly handy for demonstrating how your tone of voice has evolved as well as pitfalls to avoid.
+Before-and-afters are particularly handy for demonstrating how your voice has evolved as well as pitfalls to avoid.